-Or something simple, like a spot?
+Or something simple, like a spot, but perhaps of a particular size?

 Or something complex, like a "frozen" noise image?

 Or some pattern motivated by neurophysiology?
 E.g. the kinds of spatial patterns preferred by single neurons in the primary visual cortex ...